Graeme Hossack: NLL

 Hossack was selected second overall in the 2015 NLL Draft by the Rochester Knighthawks.
 He made his professional debut on January 9, 2016, where he scored twice.
 He finished the season second among rookies with 91 loose balls and was named to the All-Rookie team.
 In his second season, Hossack was a finalist for the NLL Defensive Player of the Year Award and was named All-League Second Team.
 He then won the Defensive Player of the Year and first team All-League for the first time the following two seasons.
 Ahead of the 2020 season, the Knighthawks moved to Halifax, being rebranded as the Halifax Thunderbirds.
 Hossack continued his dominance, once again winning the Defensive Player of the Year Award and being named First Team All-League.
 In September 2021, The Thunderbirds re-signed Hossack to a five-year contract.

 Heading into the 2023 NLL season, Inside Lacrosse named Hossack the #5 best defender in the NLL.

+Hossack was the runner-up for the 2023 NLL Defensive Player of the Year Award and was named first team all-NLL.